MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-users.md

 ## Kiosks and shared devices
 Customers using kiosks, where multiple users sign into [!INCLUDE[prodshort](../developer/includes/prodshort.md)] with their own identity from that terminal, should apply additional security practices for an appropriate level of isolation between users.
  - Before ending a session at the kiosk, business users should remember to sign out of Business Central then close all browser windows.
 Closing the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] browser tab or closing the browser without signing out may not fully complete the signout process.
  - Each user should use private or guest browsing modes so that any data cached by [!INCLUDE[prodshort](../developer/includes/prodshort.md)] is discarded when the browser is closed.
 Private or guest browsing may degrade some [!INCLUDE[prodshort](../developer/includes/prodshort.md)] features and performance optimizations that are only available when the browser provides access to its storage mechanisms.
-Learn about [data that Business Central saves to your device](../privacy/privacy-client-device-data.md).

 ## See Also